CURRENT PROJECT

 Construction Status

-Construction is expected to begin in March 2025 and be completed by March 2027, with operations at the expanded facility scheduled to start in April 2027
+Construction started in September 2025 and is expected to be completed by March 2028, with operations at the expanded facility scheduled to begin in April 2028

 Estimated Jobs at Completion